Old Sodbury: Other buildings

-There are two primary schools (Old Sodbury CofE Primary School, and the privately run Overndale School), two hotels, and two pubs, The Bell Hotel and The Dog Inn.
-The village has a petrol station, a football pitch and a playground, but no longer a post office since the round of closures in 2008.
+There is a primary school (Old Sodbury CofE Primary School), a Nursery (Overndale House), two hotels and a Public House (The Dog Inn).
+The village has a petrol station, football pitch and a playground, but no longer a post office since the round of closures in 2008.
 The village shop soldiered on in the same premises on the Badminton Road for another three years, but finally closed in 2011.

-The historic Cross Hands Hotel stands on the north-eastern corner of the A46 crossroads – heavy snow caused the Queen to take refuge in the Cross Hands in 1981, when she was being driven back to London and the roads were impassable.
+The historic Cross Hands Hotel stands on the north-eastern corner of the A46 crossroads; heavy snow caused Queen Elizabeth II to take refuge in the Cross Hands in 1981, when she was being driven back to London and the roads were impassable.
 There is a farm shop (Cotswold Edge) opposite the hotel.

 There is a crenellated tower resembling a rook chess piece on the escarpment immediately above and to the east of the village, visible from the main road.
 It performs the function of a ventilation shaft (the first of six) for the Chipping Sodbury Tunnel on the main railway line from South Wales, via Bristol Parkway to London Paddington.
 This line was opened in 1903 as part of the Great Western Railway, which runs through the village and under the hill above it.
 Trains used to stop at Chipping Sodbury and Badminton stations, which were closed following the Beeching cuts.
 The nearest station is now Yate on the main line from Bristol Temple Meads to Birmingham, which separates from the former Great Western Railway at Westerleigh, to the South of Yate.

 Lyegrove House, one mile east of the village just off the B4040 road to Badminton, is 17th century in origin, altered in the 19th and 20th centuries.
 The Gothic-style Lodge was built in 1835 and designed by Charles Dyer of Bristol.
-In 1927, Diana, Countess of Westmorland contracted George Herbert Kitchin (1870-1951) to restore the house and lay out the formal gardens.
+In 1927, Diana, Countess of Westmorland contracted George Herbert Kitchin (1870–1951) to restore the house and lay out the formal gardens.
 Other examples of Kitchin's designs are Compton End, Winchester, and Horsley Hall, Gresford.